martinklepsch/martinklepsch.org/content/onehundred/2021-05-04-gatheround.md

 ---
 Until recently I worked for a company called Icebreaker.
 Now I work for a company called [Gatheround](https://gatheround.com).
 After months of behind the scenes work we finally changed our name to something a little more open.
 Something that better reflects the ambitions behind the product.

 Some time last year we started with a list of a dozen or so names.
+And here we are today.

 [![screenshot of the Gatheround homepage](/images/uploads/gatheround-homepage-screenshot.png "Gatheround")](https://gatheround.com)